fourTheorem/js-intro-workshop/01-intro/README.md

-TODO:

-explain difference between JavaScript, EcmaScript, Node.js, TypeScript, JSX, Babel
+TODO: explain these concepts and highlight differences between them

+  - JavaScript
+  - EcmaScript
+  - Node.js
+  - TypeScript
+  - JSX
+  - Babel (and other transpilers)